FortiGate

 In summary, route reflectors modify IBGP split-horizon rules.

-When route-reflector is used, the above design will appear like the below:
+When a route-reflector is used, the BGP peering sessions will appear as below:

 config neighbor